iuliaferoli/azureML_python_webapp_extensions/README.md

 * Azure Data Factory if you want to trigger the HTTP requests to the web app from here (another service like Postman is also possible)
 * For making this solution secure we will use Azure authorization and authentication concepts: Service Principal, Key Vault, Managed Identity, AAD.

-## !
-In this readme I will explain how to use the code in the repository.
-If you want to replicate this solution in Azure, the instructions for deploying all the resources and setting everything up in your subscription is separated in a medium blog here (). (with a lot more screenshots of the Azure portal that didn't fit in this readme)

 # Solution architecture / Data flow

 ![Solution Architecture](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/images/architecture.PNG?raw=true)